The trauma of Rwanda's post-genocide generation | DW | 03.07.2019

 Rwanda's young generation did not experience the genocide of 1994 in which at least 800,000 people, mostly ethnic Tutsis, were killed.
 Young Rwandans grew up up under a mantle of silence about that traumatic period.

 From a short distance away, eight-year-old Joseph Kalisa watches with interest the proceedings of a Gacaca court.
 Several dozen men and women sit in the shade of a large tree.
-Joseph hears them talking and shouting, one looks like he's about to become violent.
-It's much more interesting than the school class Joseph has sneaked out from with a couple of friends.
+Joseph hears them talking and shouting; one looks like he's about to become violent.
+It's much more interesting than the school class from which Joseph has sneaked out with a couple of friends.

-Joseph doesn't really understand what is going on at the court which is part of a community justice system set up to deal with the 1994 genocide and bring the perpetrators to account.
+Joseph doesn't really understand what is going on at the court which is part of a community justice system set up to deal with the 1994 genocide and bringing the perpetrators to account.

 Joseph is not allowed to ask any questions.
-He's too young, the adults tells him.
+He's too young, the adults tell him.

 Rwanda's 'Generation After'